cx-michael-fowler/CheckmarxOneAPIModule/README.md

     Get-AllProjects
         Details
-            Function to return a list of all projects Returns a List of project objects
+            Function to return a Hash of all projects with Key = Project ID and Value = Project Object Returns a Hash of project objects
         Parameters
             CxOneConnObj - Checkmarx One connection object
             getBranches - Optional switch to determine if project branches should be returned for the projects